LimesLimits/aoristic-analysis/README.md

 INPUT SAMPLE FILE dat_vondst_cum.txt

 The first column contains the site number, columns 2 through 8 the probabilities of dating per period, and the last column the total number of finds for this observation.
+This can be adapted as needed in the Python script for different periodisation schemes.

 For a more detailed description, see <a href="Verhagen et al. 2016">https://doi.org/10.1016/j.jasrep.2016.10.006</a>